 The Nanoelectronics Group conducts basic research to advance the optical and electrical measurement science infrastructure necessary for innovation in future nanoelectronic and thin-film devices, and their component materials.
 The Group pushes the frontiers of optical spectroscopies (e.g., Raman spectroscopy, spectroscopic ellipsometry, and infrared spectroscopy) and electrical measurements (e.g., magnetotransport, nanoelectronic test structure development, and temperature dependent current-voltage spectroscopy).
 The Group develops and advances novel measurements that combine and correlate optical and electrical methods such as internal photoemission, magneto-optical spectroscopy, and transient photocurrent spectroscopy.
 This new metrology supports the measurement and standards needs of the electronics, semiconductor, energy, health, defense, and other industries.

-Thin Film Electronics—The Thin Film Electronics Project enables the commercialization of emerging and future semiconductor electronic device technologies, such as flexible/printed electronics, replacements to scaled Si …
+Thin Film Electronics—The Thin Film Electronics Project facilitates the commercialization of emerging and future semiconductor electronic device technologies by tailoring existing measurements, establishing new …

 Physical Measurement Laboratory (PML)